xinlin-z/littlemail/README.md

     You can also specify -a for attachments.
     The default --contype is plain.
     --cc and --bcc are for other receivers.
-    The default --port is 587, you can also set it to 25 or 465.
+    The default --port is 587, you can also set it to 25, 465 or others, with --tlayer option if needed.

     One more thing, there three ways to fill the email's content:
     (a), fill --content options in cmd-line;